haighis/lowcoder/docs/lowcoder-extension/use-third-party-libraries-in-apps/README.md

 Lowcoder supports setting up preloaded JavaScript and libraries, which can either be imported for individual apps or the whole workspace.

-{% hint style="danger" %}
 Only libraries using the [UMD (Universal Module Definition)](https://github.com/umdjs/umd) approach are supported.&#x20;
-{% endhint %}

-{% hint style="success" %}
 As soon as imported/bound to an App or workspace, Lowcoder manages the pre-loading of these libraries automatically in the editor and app view.
-{% endhint %}

 * **App-level** libraries get loaded only in the app where they were defined.
 This means a library imported to app A is not loaded for app B. The reverse is also true.
 A library imported for app B is not available to app A unless it is explicitly imported to app A as well.
 * **Workspace-level** libraries will be loaded when you open any application in your workspace.
 All apps can access (and will load automatically) those libraries.

-{% hint style="warning" %}
 importing third-party libraries can impact app performance, especially when you have complex JavaScript functions.
 Decide carefully to import on the App-level or on Workspace-level
-{% endhint %}

-{% hint style="info" %}
 **Tips you should know before setting up libraries:**

 * External libraries are loaded and run in the browser.